DannyBruzz/VBA-Macros/README.md

-# VBA-Challenge
+# VBA-Macros
-VBA-Challenge Homework repository

-Please find attached 3x crennshots of completed data & the VBA script used to run it.
+Use of VBA scripting to analyse generated stock market data.